 Where

-{collectionId} = a unique identifier for a Spatial Resource collection.
+{collectionId} = A unique identifier for a Spatial Resource collection.

-{resourceType} = a text string identifying the Information Resource type.
+{resourceType} = A text string identifying the Information Resource type.

 Information Resources associated with a specific collection should be accessed through the /collections path.
 Those which are not associated with a specific collection should use the /{resourceType} template.

 The OGC API-Common standard does not define any Information Resource types.
-However Table 3 provides a maping of the know Information Resource types to the standard where they are defined.
+However Table 3 provides a mapping of the known Information Resource types to the standard where they are defined.